Meeting Room & Quiet Room Policy

 L. The library does not provide personnel to operate audiovisual equipment.

-M. Users may use their own equipment in the Meeting Room, with prior approval of the Director.
+M. Users may use their own equipment in the Meeting Room.

 N. The walls shall be kept free of materials.
 Do not post anything.